 Requests for appointments may be submitted 24/7 using the Request Tutoring link under the policies below.
-Skype appointments must be made two days in advance and must fall between 8 a.m. and midnight, Eastern Time.
+Skype appointments must be made 2 days in advance and must fall between 8 a.m. and midnight, Eastern Time.
 If you are in another time zone, you are responsible for calculating your own local appointment time.

 Skype appointments may be made for a maximum of 1 hour per day 3 times per week and require a headset or microphone and speakers.
 The more available dates and times you provide, the more likely you will be to get an appointment.
-Your Skype appointment request form must include an attachment you have written to discuss during the appointment (a thesis statement, research question, outline, DB post, rough draft, etc.) or it will be canceled.
+Your Skype appointment request form must include an attachment you have written to discuss during the appointment (a thesis statement, research question, outline, discussion board post, rough draft, etc.), or it will be canceled.
 Use the link in your confirmation email from the OWC to access your request form and revise the attachment up to an hour before your appointment.

-*Please Note: Make sure that the device you use for your appointment can display your draft and allow you to make edits while speaking with your tutor during the session (smart phones will not suffice).
+*Please note: Make sure that the device you use for your appointment can display your draft and allow you to make edits while speaking with your tutor during the session (smartphones will not suffice).

 Please be respectful of your tutor’s time and cancel the request prior to the appointment time if you cannot make it.
-To cancel a request, click the “cancel” at the bottom of your request form.
+To cancel a request, click “cancel” at the bottom of your request form.